11 NFL experts answer four questions on next season: Super Bowl, MVP and breakout picks

 The Kansas City Chiefs were crowned the Super Bowl LVIII champions Sunday night, which means it is now officially the 2024 NFL offseason.
-We're only a few weeks away from free agency and less than two months from the draft, and this spring is expected to bring a lot of movement.
+We're only a few weeks away from free agency and a couple of months from the draft, and this spring is expected to bring a lot of movement.

 Will the Bears return with Justin Fields at quarterback, or will they draft a QB at No. 1 overall in April?
 Will Baker Mayfield return to the Buccaneers or cash in somewhere else in free agency?
 Is Derrick Henry's time in Tennessee over?
 A lot can happen before the season starts in September.